Buying a Home – Understanding the Home Buying Process

 When you become a homeowner there are just a few things that you’ll need to sort out after you move in.

 We know that you’re bound to rack up a heap of cardboard and rubbish from unpacking all your lovely new furniture and home accessories.
 You’ll need to order your bins with the council directly via their official website and pay a small fee.
-Fees can vary depending on local council policies but we estimate that the most expensive bin you’ll need is no more than £50.
-You’ll have your standard bins, your recycling bins and make sure to enquire about a green bin for garden waste, as some councils give these out for free!
+Fees can vary depending on local council policies so we recommend you visit your local councils website for an approximate guide on costs for ordering bins.
+You’ll have your standard bins, your recycling bins and make sure to enquire about a bin for garden waste, as some councils give these out for free!

 Until you’re the legal owner of the property you won’t be responsible for any utility bills generated up until that point.
 So at your legal completion or key release, when you do become the owner, we’ll take your meter readings and confirm them with the utility companies.
 After this, you will then need to contact your local water supplier, British Gas, and your chosen electricity supplier.
 You won’t be able to change water supplier but you don’t have to stick with British Gas, this part is up to you entirely.
 Although, we’d recommend sticking with them for just for a few months, just to check that everything is working as usual.